neelsmith/Parashah.jl/README.md

 # Parashat.jl

-Coordinate readings of the Parashat HaShavua with calendars available from Calendars.jl
+Coordinate readings of the Parashat HaShavua with the representation of the Hebrew calendar implemented in  `Calendars.jl`.